jacobzouzou/es6/readme.md

 React: declarative programmation for dynamic data (user object and so on)

 jSX ( JavaScript and XML)
-declarative syntax of what a component UI should be describe UI not with string but with XHTML and JavaScript html attribute standard is React is camelCasing: "onchange" becomes "onChange"
+declarative syntax of what a component UI should be looked like describe UI not with string but with XHTML and JavaScript html attribute standard in React is camelCasing: Html "onchange" becomes  JSX "onChange"

 ****************************************************************************************************
 Ecma Script 2015 : es6